hotdoc/hotdoc/documentation/markdown_files/the-markdown-pages.markdown

 Finally run hotdoc this way:

 ```
-hotdoc --index markdown_files/index.markdown --output html --python-index python_index.markdown run
+hotdoc --index markdown_files/index.markdown --output built_doc --python-index python_index.markdown run
 ```

-Provided the [python extension](https://github.com/hotdoc/hotdoc_python_extension) is installed in the current environment, the `python_index.markdown` page will be rendered with the `PythonHtmlFormatter`, this is trivially verifiable with `grep "data-extension" html/python_index.html`, which should show : `<div data-extension="python-extension" class="page_container" id="page-wrapper">`
+Provided the [python extension](https://github.com/hotdoc/hotdoc_python_extension) is installed in the current environment, the `python_index.markdown` page will be rendered with the `PythonHtmlFormatter`, this is trivially verifiable with `grep "data-extension" built_doc/html/python_index.html`, which should show : `<div data-extension="python-extension" class="page_container" id="page-wrapper">`

 > Note: In that example, the "well-known-name" is `python-api` and the command-line argument to let the extension know about the sub-index filename is `python-index`